-Breathing in………Mimosa…….the sweet fragrance of a Mimosa tree in bloom…….I would recognize it anywhere………and when I do………a kaleidoscope of images and memories come flooding back to me.
-Images of a house in need of repair with a huge Mimosa tree in the front yard, a dilapidated barn and tiny fragile chicks running around, too fast for me to catch.
-But it didn’t matter, because what waited inside was one of the highlights of my year, my grandfather, Hobert Augustus Ray.
+Breathing in………Mimosa…….yes……..the sweet fragrance of a Mimosa tree in bloom…….I would recognize it anywhere………and when I do………a kaleidoscope of images and memories come flooding back to me.
+Images of a house in need of repair, a dilapidated barn, and yes……. a huge Mimosa tree in the front yard.
+There were tiny fragile chicks running all around, too fast for me to catch, but it didn’t matter, because what waited inside was one of the highlights of my year, yes…..my grandfather Hobert Augustus Ray.

 His hands and his jaws could dance together over a plate of fried fish and wipe those fish bones clean (and I mean clean!) in no time flat.
 He loved fish!
 And I learned to love them as much as he did, but with a little more grace =).